matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### Abuse potential

 This proposal makes it trivial to "hide" mentions since it does not require the mentioned Matrix IDs to be part of the displayed text.
-This is not seen as worse than what is possible today.
+Depending on the use this can be a feature (similar to CCing a user on an e-mail) or an abuse vector.
+Overall, this MSC does not enable additional malicious behavior than what is possible today.

 From discussions and research while writing this MSC there are some benefits to using a separate field for mentions: